Dialpad LogoDialpad Logo Icon

 👉 Dialpad tip:

-Call centers should have a dedicated quality team (or person, if you’re small) to carry out the QA program.
-You can have the team in-house, led by managers or supervisors, or you might hire external QA specialists.
-Their job is to monitor the call center’s operations, gather and evaluate data, and use it to help agents boost their performance.
-But often that’s not possible, and QA is done by team leaders or supervisors who are incredibly busy—if that’s the case, arm them with tools designed to get them high QA coverage.
+Quality assurance (or QA) can be done in-house, led by managers or supervisors, or you might hire external QA specialists.
+Their job is to monitor the call center's operations, gather and evaluate data, and use it to help agents boost their performance.
+But often that's not possible, and QA is done by team leaders or supervisors who are incredibly busy—if that's the case, arm them with tools designed to get them high QA coverage.

-QA managers typically use methods like call monitoring, call scoring, and side-by-side coaching to assess agent performance, call quality, and adherence to standards.
-As well as examining specific key performance indicators (KPIs), another good thing that a QA team can do is look at qualitative customer feedback for further insights.
+QA managers typically use methods like call monitoring, call scoring, and side-by-side coaching to assess agent performance, call quality, and other key performance indicators (KPIs) like qualitative customer feedback for further insights.

 While some quantitative analysis is carried out by software, you still need that human element to evaluate customer interactions and nuances.
 (Good to know the machines haven't replaced us just yet!)